M1N-W/MtcBot/README.md

-# MtcBot for cool people
+# MtcBot for MTC Classroom 4/2